ajwills72/pu084github/README.md

 Wills, A.J., Edmunds, C.E.R, & Milton, F. (2021).
 The rapid synthesis of integral stimuli. _preprint_.

+If you'd rather just get the paper without having to compile it, you can find it on [psyarxiv](https://psyarxiv.com/grfaj).

+A version of this paper was presented as a talk at the Experimental Psychology Society, on 15th April 2021.
+Here are the slides as [PDF](pres/slides.pdf) and as [ODP](pres/slides.odp), plus the [notes](pres/plan.md) from my talk.

 ## Compiling the manuscript

 Run `to-compile.R` to compile the manuscript.
 It produces both the main manuscript (`wills2021rapid.pdf`) and the online supplementary materials (`wills2021rapid-som.pdf`).
 Compilation may take a couple of minutes.